maximocrv/signal_processing/README.md

 `numpy`  for generating the plots.

 ## User Guide
-In order to set up the project, it is necessary to run the following commands:
+In order to set up the project, first clone the repository and then run the following commands:

 ```
-git clone *insert_repository_url*
 git submodule add https://github.com/adamstark/AudioFile.git
 git submodule add https://github.com/google/googletest.git
 git submodule init